Hong Kong Island Hong Kong Travel Guide

 Thin egg noodles with delicate shrimp wontons in a clear, flavorful broth.

-Where to find: Noodle shops across the island.
+Where to find: Noodle shops island-wide.

 Where to find: Numerous roast meat specialists on Hong Kong Island.